-See, just your average teen.
+See, she’s just your average teen!
 However, to complete a school project, Aaliyah decided not to let her age act as an excuse as to why she couldn’t pull off something pretty important.
 “I worked on something called the 20Time Project.
 We were given the entire school year to pick a type of community we had some interest in and create something that would benefit that community.
 So, I chose to put on an anti-suicide benefit concert for Survivors of Suicide Loss of Northeastern Nevada.
 The Moonshine Outlaws, my friend Morgane Rexroad, and another local musician, Taylor Heintz, played at Great Basin College.
 We held a silent auction; The Home Depot donated a barbeque.
 We had a lot of other donations from other supporters, too.
 At the end of it, I raised fourteen hundred dollars for the cause.”

-Unfortunately, there are a lot of teens, and adults, whose story involves being affected by the thoughts and/or actions of suicide.
+Unfortunately, there are a lot of teens, and adults, whose story involves being affected by the thoughts and actions of suicide.
 As someone heavily focused on this topic for almost a year, what did Aaliyah learn that she would like to pass on to her peers?
 “I learned and would say to other teens that you don’t have to be “old enough” to do something to help a community.
 I’m only fifteen, and I raised fourteen hundred bucks.
 Anyone can make a difference!”